AutodeskRoboticsLab/Mimic/mimic/plug-ins/plug-ins.md

 ### Notes

+- Changes to these files *require* a restart of Autodesk Maya to work.

 - You can confirm that the plugin has loaded properly, in Maya, check *Windows > Settings > Plug-in Manager*